-73% of women who cover their heads say they do so because of religious beliefs.
-13.7% say that it is a custom for them, 2.7% say their husbands want them to cover, 2.9% say it is the family elders who expect them to cover and 4.9% say it is a habit for them to cover (Erdem, 2007).
+73% of women who cover their heads say that they do so because of religious beliefs.
+13.7% say that it is a custom for them, 2.7% say their husbands wants them to cover, 2.9% say it is the family elders who expect them to cover and 4.9% say it is a habit for them to cover (Erdem, 2007).

-In Turkey, there is the famous ban on Islamic head covering in universities that has been a major cause of polarization in the country between the so called Islamists and seculars (Arat, 1991, 2001; Göle, 1996; Özdalga, 1997, 1998; Saktanber, 1994, 2002; Göcek, 1999; Özyürek, 2000).
-It was widely accepted that women in rural areas traditionally tied their heads loosely with a scarf.
-However, it was only in the 1980s that female students in visible numbers began covering their heads in metropolitan urban universities in a context of Islamist revival.
+In Turkey, there is the famous ban on Islamic head covering in universities that has been a major cause of polarization in the country between the so called Islamists and seculars (Arat, 2001; Göle, 1996; Özdalga, 1997, 1998; Saktanber, 1994, 2002; Göçek, 1999; Özyürek, 2000).
+It was widely accepted that women in rural areas traditionally tied their heads loosely with a scarf, however it was only in the 1980s that female students in visible numbers began covering their heads in metropolitan urban universities in a context of Islamist revival.
 It is widely agreed that head covering of women is an Islamic dictate.
 In 1981, the Council of Ministers issued a statute, which prohibited head covering for university students and public employees.
-The ban became a battle ground between the Council of Higher Education which changed its stance on the ban a few times.
-The Parliament which unsuccessfully tried to pass a law to allow the ban in 1987, the two previous Presidents who were adamantly opposed to it and the judiciary where the lower courts gave some verdicts in defense of the headscarves and the higher courts which vetoed them.
+The ban became a battle ground between the Council of Higher Education which changed its stance on the ban a few times, the Parliament which unsuccessfully tried to pass a law to allow the ban in 1987, the two previous Presidents who were adamantly opposed to it and the judiciary where the lower courts gave some verdicts in defense of the headscarves and the higher courts which vetoed them.
 Ultimately, both the Council of State and the Constitutional Court banned head covering in the universities because they declared it to be against the secular principles of the Republic.
-The European Human Rights Commission as well as the European Court of Human Rights supported the ban.
-Even though many women do attend various universities with headscarves because it is difficult to implement this law, the headscarf issue has been divisive.
+European Human Rights Commission as well as the European Court of Human Rights supported the ban on cases that came before them.